dfelinto/blender-manual/manual/constraints/relationship/follow_path.rst

   in the Path Animation panel of the Object Data context, via the numeric field Frames, and its start frame via the constraint's Offset option (by default, start frame: 1 [= offset of 0)], duration: 100).
 - The second way, much more precise and powerful, is to define a :guilabel:`Evaluation Time` interpolation curve for the :guilabel:`Target` path (in the :guilabel:`Graph Editor`.
-See the :doc:`animation chapter <animation>` to learn more about Fcurves.
+See the :doc:`animation chapter </animation>` to learn more about Fcurves.
 - If you don't want your owner to move along the path, you can give to the target curve a flat :guilabel:`Speed` FCurve (its value will control the position of the owner along the path).

-:guilabel:`Follow Path` is another constraint that works well with the :doc:`Locked Track one <constraints/tracking/locked_track>`.
+:guilabel:`Follow Path` is another constraint that works well with the :doc:`Locked Track one </constraints/tracking/locked_track>`.
 One example is a flying camera on a path.
 To control the camera's roll angle, you can use a :guilabel:`Locked Track` and a target object to specify the up direction, as the camera flies along the path.

 .. admonition:: :guilabel:`Follow Path` and :guilabel:`Clamp To`